ImmaBicBoi/TaaG/docker/README.md

 - Open a browser and navigate to [http://localhost:8080](http://localhost:8080)
   - If you are on windows you will need to specify the ip address of the container.
 Find it with this command `docker-machine ip`
   - You should now see the TaaG webapp.
-- To verify that the mysql docker is running use the following command `mysql -u webapp -ptaag -h localhost --protocol=tcp`
+- To verify that the mysql docker is running use the following command `mysql -u webapp -ptaag -h localhost -P 3310 --protocol=tcp`
   - If you are able to connect to mysql it should be good but feel free to SELECT some tables to verify.
   - You can connect to the mysql container from the tomcat container after running the following commands:
     - `atp-get update`